 Join AIA San Francisco as we convene to transform challenging issues by research and equitable practice within the architectural profession and explore changes necessary to keep future generations of practitioners engaged in the field.

-In the United States, women represent less than 50% of the students graduating from accredited architecture programs in the US.
+In the United States, women represent less than 50% of the students graduating from accredited architecture programs.
 The number of women who are AIA members, licensed architects and senior leadership varies between 15% to 18% of the total.
 While the exact percentages is in constant flux, the challenge of losing the large pool of architectural talent remains the constant.
 Recent statistics released by the Association of Collegiate Schools of Architecture, “Where are the women in Architecture”, coupled with the momentum behind the Denise Scott Brown Pritzker Prize Petition, The He for She campaign by the United Nations, Lean In by Facebook COO Sheryl Sandberg, and similar conversations about solidarity against gender inequity, have lead to the perfect storm.

 The Missing 32% resulted from an incubator event conceived and produced in 2011 by the AIA SF Communications Committee.
 In turn, “Ladies (and Gents) Who Lunch with Architect Barbie” was inspired by a partnership between AIA National and Mattel on “Architect Barbie” whose place on the toy manufacturer’s line-up was insured by Despina Stratigakos and her colleague, architect Kelly Hayes McAlonie.
 At the event, fellow practitioners Dr. Ila Berman, Cathy Simon FAIA, Anne M. Torney AIA, and EB Min AIA joined for a lively panel discussion on the state of women’s participation in the profession, including the impact of “Architect Barbie”.